datadesk/california-2016-election-precinct-maps/README.md

 ## Shapefiles
 All shapefiles should be projected in WGS 84 and contain two columns:
 - pct16
-- area (in meters after calculating under projection NAD83 / UTM zone 10N)
+- area (in meters after calculating under projection NAD83 / UTM zone 10N as a decimal 20-length 5-precision)

 ## Workflow
 Each county is going to be different based on how the data is formatted and where and when we get it.
 But these should be the basic steps: